VP debate to feature plexiglass barriers to increase safety

 A spokeswoman for the Cleveland Clinic did not respond to specific questions about individual safety measures.

-“There’s nothing specific to share at this point, as discussions are taking place,” said spokeswoman Alicia Reale Cooney in an emailed statement.
+“There’s nothing specific to share at this point, as discussions are taking place,” spokeswoman Alicia Reale Cooney said in an emailed statement.

 But the clinic has distanced itself from responsibility for the infection of 11 people involved in debate preparations in Ohio.

 “The 11 positive individuals identified under the testing protocol did not receive credentials to perform their duties.
 The 11 positive test results were confirmed before the individuals accessed the building or debate hall the day of the debate,” Cooney said.
 “They were instructed to quarantine as a result of their positive test.”

-The safety issue also arose in a debate Saturday in the South Carolina race for the U.S. Senate, when Democratic candidate Jaime Harrison brought a plexiglass barrier and placed it between himself and Republican Sen. Lindsey O. Graham, saying it was not just for his own sake but also that of the people he cares for.
+The safety problem also arose in a debate Saturday in the South Carolina race for the U.S. Senate, when Democratic candidate Jaime Harrison brought a plexiglass barrier and placed it between himself and Republican Sen. Lindsey O. Graham, saying it was not just for his own sake, but also that of the people he cares for.

 Regarding Wednesday’s debate, the Pence and Harris camps have been arguing over spacing and arrangements.
-The candidates now will be seated at two separate tables set more than 12 feet apart, a change from the initial design, which put Harris and Pence seven feet apart at a single table.
+The candidates now will be seated at two tables set more than 12 feet apart, a change from the initial design, which put Harris and Pence seven feet apart at a single table.

 The two campaigns have been sniping about the setup for their upcoming faceoff.
 “If Sen. Harris wants to use a fortress around herself, have at it,” said Pence spokeswoman Katie Miller, referring to the plexiglass.